andis-spr/sshb.bat/README.md

-This is a Windows Batch script that helps with using SSH bookmarks in a simple text file.
+This is a Windows Batch script that helps using SSH bookmarks organized in a text file.

 # Features